 We invite you to take a virtual tour:

-Mountaineers Foundation Rhododendron Preserve is open to the public during daylight hours year around.
+The Rhododendron Preserve is open to the public during daylight hours year around.

-At this time access to the Rhododendron Preserve is through The Mountaineers Kitsap Cabin and Kitsap Forest Theater Complex located at 2401 Seabeck Hwy NW, Bremerton.
+Access to the Rhododendron Preserve is through The Mountaineers Kitsap Cabin and Kitsap Forest Theater Complex located at 2401 Seabeck Hwy NW, Bremerton.

 Since access to the Preserve is across private property, we ask visitors to be thoughtful of other users of The Mountaineers Kitsap Property.
 Please check the Kitsap Property calendar for property activities and plan your visit accordingly.